Feature-Based Software Design Pattern Detection: Introduction

-Automatic detection of design patterns has shown usefulness in assisting software developers to quickly and correctly comprehend and maintain unfamiliar source code, ultimately leading to higher developer productivity~\citep{Walter:2016,Scanniello:2015,Gaitani:2015, Christopoulou:2012}.
+Automatic detection of design patterns has shown to be useful in assisting software developers to quickly and correctly comprehend and maintain unfamiliar source code, ultimately leading to higher developer productivity~\citep{Walter:2016,Scanniello:2015,Gaitani:2015, Christopoulou:2012}.
 The majority of existing methods reverse engineer the source code to identify the design patterns~\citep{Detten:2010,De:2011} or build tools to detect design patterns in the source code e.g,~\citep{Hautamaki:2005,Moreno:2012}, and utilise code metrics e.g,~\citep{Uchiyama:2011}.
-Although it is relatively easy to obtain structural elements from the source code such as classes, attributes, methods etc. and transform them into graphs or other representations, they always show low accuracy and fail to effectively predict the majority of design patterns~\citep{Yu:2018}.
-At the same time, capturing semantic (lexical) information from the source code is challenging and has not been attempted yet in identify design patterns effectively.
-Translating source code to natural language text has been effectively used in generating source code summaries with high accuracy~\citep{Hu:2018,Mcburney:2015,Mcburney:2016,Moreno:2013}, including our own work on identifying summary sentences from code fragments~\citep{Nazar:2016}.
-Therefore, we hypothesise that lexical-based code features extracted from the source code will increase the accuracy of design pattern detection.
+Although it is relatively easy to obtain structural elements from the source code such as classes, attributes, methods etc. and transform them into graphs or other representations, they show low accuracy and fail to effectively predict the majority of design patterns~\citep{Yu:2018}.
+At the same time, capturing semantic (lexical) information from the source code is challenging and has not been fully attempted yet in identifying design patterns.
+Additionally, translating source code to natural language text has been effectively used in generating source code summaries with high accuracy~\citep{Hu:2018,Mcburney:2015,Mcburney:2016,Moreno:2013}, including our own work on identifying summary sentences from code fragments~\citep{Nazar:2016}.
+Based on these observations, we hypothesise that the lexical-based (basic) code features extracted from the source code will increase the accuracy of design pattern detection.